-A variable is a letter, such as x or y, that represents a number.
+A variable is a letter, like x or y, that represents an unknown number.
 Another way of thinking about it is that a variable is "code" for a number.
-Mathematicians can spend hours at a party talking to one another in variables and no one will have the slightest clue what they are talking about.
+Mathematicians can spend hours at a party talking to one another in variables and no one will have the slightest clue what they're talking about.

 The most common variable used is x.
-When we have multiple variables, we may use x, y and z.
-However, any letter will work, as long as we are consistent with it.
-We tend to use x, y and z because we feel bad for them having to hang out at the back of the alphabet all the time.
+When we have multiple variables, we might use x, y, or even z.
+Really, any letter will work, as long as we're consistent with it.
+We tend to use x, y, and z because we feel bad for them having to hang out at the back of the alphabet all the time.
 This is their time to shine.